FrancescoPalma/CodeClan_Assignment_1/README.md

 - Find a way to let `transactions/new.erb` and `income/new.erb` add new `amounts` with decimals (i.e. Floats) without rounding the float inserted
 - Same issue for `transactions/edit.erb`(allows only Integers) and `income/edit.erb`(allows Floats, but returns them rounded)
 - Same issue when displaying running total by category and by merchant in `merchants/show.erb` and `categories/show.erb`
+- Solve `(PG::ForeignKeyViolation)` Error in `db/seeds.rb`

 (In Progress)